Radical Change

 After the elections on 12 March 2006, the party became one of the most important in the new Congress, receiving 20 seats in the lower house and 15 in the upper house.
 Along with the Social Party of National Unity, or "Party of the U" (the largest party in the lower house and the second-largest in the upper house) and the Conservative Party, it was president Álvaro Uribe's main ally in Congress and formed part of his majority.

-The party is regularly troubled by connections to the Colombian parapolitics scandal.
+It is currently in opposition to the left-wing government of Gustavo Petro.

 History

 Origin

 After the tenure of president Ernesto Samper (1994-1998), a faction of the Liberal Party was not happy with the new social democratic route the party was moving towards.
 As such, a more right-wing faction of the party split away and formed Radical Change.
 However, it did not run for either parliamentary or presidential elections during the 1990s.
 It took on its current name on July 5, 2000.